kelisha-bit/GreaterWorksAttendance/ROLE_BASED_DASHBOARDS.md

 ---

-### For Members:
+### For Viewers:

-#### Accessing Member Dashboard:
+#### Accessing Department Dashboard:
-1. Log in with member credentials
+1. Log in with viewer credentials
-2. View simplified dashboard
+2. Click **My Department** in sidebar (if assigned to a department)
-3. See church-wide statistics
+3. View department overview and member list
-4. Access My Portal for personal data
+4. See department statistics (read-only)

 #### Available Actions:
-- View attendance sessions
+- View department statistics
-- Check reports
+- View department member list
-- Access personal portal
+- Access My Portal for personal data
-- View church statistics
+- View church-wide reports

 ---